cesniti/erinot_xsd/README.md

 - Merging into the development branch is protected and can be done by the secretariat only, upon decision of the chair of CESNI/TI/ERI
 - No merging into release branch, but this branch is also managed by the secretariat in the validation process of CESNI/TI and CESNI
 - No merging into the current feature branches
-- However, anybody can “create” features branches and the pull request it into the development branch (this is controlled by the CESNI/TI secretariat)
+- However, anybody can “create” features branches and submit pull request to merge them into the development branch (this is controlled by the CESNI/TI secretariat)

 ## The secretariat needs to make a few technical check before merging :
 - Ensure that a proper documentation of the work has been done